CrescentKaz/garden-tracker/README.md

 # garden-tracker
-A react project for tracking garden activity.
+A project for tracking garden activity.